Lynch08/Fundementals_Of_Data_Analysis/README.md

  - A requirments.txt file that contains all of the dependancies required to run the both notebooks from the repository in the same environment
  - A readme file explaining the objectives, outcomes and instructions on how to view the notebook in both editable and static format.
  - A data_pyplot folder that contains nfl_2020_team_data.csv a csv file that I read in for one of my plots in pyplot.ipynb and irisdata.csv a csv file of the Iris data set for one of my plots in pyplot.ipynb
  - A data_cao folder that contains 2 edited CSV files (2019POINTS_20211104103000_edited.csv and ForExFix_comp.csv).
-I did some manual changes to clean the data.
+I did some manual changes in excel to clean the data.

 ## View Notebook in Static Format(Online)
 If you wish to view the pyplot.ipynb notebook in static (uneditable) format click here: